 Sometimes all you need to break through “artist’s block” is a little inspiration.

-Take a look at this collection creative envelope design ideas (and accompanying design tips) to discover the perfect jumping off point for your next envelope.
+Take a look at this collection of creative envelope design ideas (and accompanying design tips) to discover the perfect jumping-off point for your next envelope.

 1 – Less is more